tibs/markup-history/README.rst

 * The current version of the slides is as presented at `Write the Docs Cambridge`_ in `February 2018`_.
 This is meant to be about 40-45 minutes long.

+  I also gave this version of the talk at work in May 2018.

 * The version presented at `PyCon UK 2017`_ can be found at tag pycon-uk-2017_.
   You can see it on video_.
 This version was 30 minutes long.
 * The earlier version given to CamPUG_ in `October 2017`_ can be found at tag